-(1) Date - date of preparation
+(1) Date – date of preparation;

-(2) Name of person making reservation – department contact person
+(2) Name of person making reservation – department contact person;

-(4) Department Mail Stop
+(4) Department Mail Stop;

-(5) Department phone number & fax number
+(5) Department phone number and fax number;

-(7) Rental date(s)
+(7) Rental date(s);

-(8) Type of vehicle (7 or 12 passenger)
+(8) Type of vehicle (7 or 12 passenger);

-(9) Number of vehicles
+(9) Number of vehicles;

-(10) Time of pick up
+(10) Time of pick up;

-(12) Credit card for fuel (yes or no)
+(12) Credit card for fuel (yes or no);

-(13) Purpose of trip - specific intended use of the vehicle and statement that such use is official university business.
-Official university business does not include use by student
+(13) Purpose of trip – specific intended use of the vehicle and statement that such use is official university business.
+Official university business does not include use by student associations/organizations;

-(15) FOP manager signature – authorization for FOP to be charged
+(15) FOP manager signature – authorization for FOP to be charged.

-The Vehicle Rental Office is a first come-first served operation; vehicle reservations should be made as far in advance as feasible.
+The Vehicle Rental Office is a first-come, first-served operation; vehicle reservations should be made as far in advance as feasible.
 Vehicles may be dispatched for any length of time.
 When available, the newer vehicles will be issued for trips that exceed 100 miles.